COVID-19 Temporary Advising Procedures

 Students who are in one of the following categories must meet with their advisor prior to registration:

-- New Transfer
+- Newly Admitted Transfer Students

-- 2nd Bachelor Degree
+- Non-Degree Seeking or 2nd Bachelor Degree

 Students should plan to meet with their assigned advisor at least once per year.